-On October 13, 2023 and November 13, 2023 the Company deposited \$150,000 into the Trust Account in order to effect two of the twelve one month extensions of the Extended Date, which extended the deadline to consummate the Business Combination to December 13, 2023.
+On May 13, 2024, the Company announced that \$150,000 was deposited into the Trust Account to extend the period of time the Company has to consummate its initial business combination to June 13, 2024.

 References in this report (the "Quarterly Report") to "we," "us" or the "Company" refer to Learn CW.
 References to our "management" or our "management team" refer to our officers and directors, and references to the "Sponsor" refer to CWAM LC Sponsor, LLC.
 The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto contained elsewhere in this Quarterly Report.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.